jeftegoes/AwsOverview/Database/Amazon ElastiCache.md

   - Example: Key value caching, or caching of aggregations results.
 - Which caching design pattern is the most appropriate?

 ## 6.1.
+Patterns for ElastiCache

+- **Lazy Loading**
+  - All the read data is cached, data can become stale in cache.
+- **Write Through**
+  - Adds or update data in the cache when written to a DB (no stale data).
+- **Session Store**
+  - Store temporary session data in a cache (using TTL features).
+- **Quote: There are only two hard things in Computer Science: Cache invalidation and naming things.**

+## 6.2.
 Lazy Loading / Cache-Aside / Lazy Population

 - Lazy Loading would load data into the cache only when necessary (actively requested data from the database).
 - Pros: